jon-corker/highways-digital-twin-poc/README.md

 Directory overview:
 ---

-erd/ contains a plantUML entiry-relationship definition for raw, process and service schemas in the data management layer of the proposed framework.
+*/erd/* contains a plantUML entiry-relationship definition for raw, process and service schemas in the data management layer of the proposed framework,

-sql/ contains indicative postgis SQL queries and views supporting the tool
+*/sql/* contains indicative postgis SQL queries and views supporting the tool,

-api/ contains an OpenAPI 3.0 YAML specification describing REST API endpoints for the service schema
+*/api/* contains an OpenAPI 3.0 YAML specification describing REST API endpoints for the service schema,

-notebooks/ contains example analytical workflows for pavement condition forecasting using SCANNER data, and drainage modelling using near-time guaged flow and rainfall.
+*/notebooks/* contains example analytical workflows for pavement condition forecasting using SCANNER data, and drainage modelling using near-time guaged flow and rainfall.

 Technologies and Standards
 ---